 “Get a free scooter!”
 You may remember those words uttered on a commercial that ran continuously a few years back.
 In August of 2014, the Washington Post broke a story on how the government paid billions of dollars for Medicare recipients to get a free motorized wheelchair.
-The perpetrators of this scam were intentionally defrauding the government by using loopholes to make huge profits on markups for these chairs.
+The perpetrators of this scam were intentionally defrauding the government using loopholes to make huge profits on markups for these chairs.

-1. Billing Mistakes: still the provider's problem
+1. Billing mistakes are still the provider's problem

 2. What your providers don’t know will hurt them